Neyami/Custom-Weapons/README.md

 Various weapons ported to Sven Co-op.

-They might not be the latest versions that I've made, but they are working releases
+They might not be 100% completed, but it's mostly tweaks and cosmetic.

 There might be changes made to the game that cause the scripts to fail and there's nothing I can do about it at this time.
 But the fixes should be simple.